marktrevorkingori/Klein-Safaris/README.md

 A responsive travel and tourism website developed for **Klein Safaris** using **HTML5, CSS3, and JavaScript**.

----

-## 📖 Project Overview
+## 📖 Overview

-The Klein Safaris Website was designed to provide a modern online presence for a travel and tourism company.
-It showcases safari destinations, travel packages, company information, and useful travel resources through a responsive and intuitive interface.

----
+Klein Safaris is a modern tourism website designed to showcase local and international travel packages.
+The website features an intuitive layout, destination galleries, travel information, and responsive design for an excellent user experience across desktop and mobile devices.

 ## ✨ Features

-- Responsive web design
+- Responsive design
-- Interactive navigation
-- Local safari packages
+- Safari package listings
-- International travel destinations
+- International destination showcase
-- Travel suggestions
-- Image gallery
+- Interactive image gallery
 - Contact page

----
+- Modern user interface

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

 - HTML5
 - CSS3